 Hill’s Prescription diet c/d Multicare Urinary Care with Chicken was developed by veterinarians and nutritional experts to help support cats’ urinary tract health.
 This dry cat food contains the perfect balance of important nutrients to improve most urinary tract problems cats face.

-Although it’s pricey, we consider this Hill’s product as the best overall cat food for urinary tract health because cats love the chicken flavor, the food contains 30% protein, and this vet-approved food has all the right ingredients to support good urinary tract health.
+Although it’s pricey, we consider this Hill’s product a great cat food for urinary tract health because cats love the chicken flavor, the food contains 30% protein, and this vet-approved food has all the right ingredients to support good urinary tract health.

-3. Purina Pro Plan Urinary Tract Health Formula – Chicken
+4. Purina Pro Plan Urinary Tract Chicken Cat Food

 |Main ingredient(s)||Chicken and poultry|